Skip to main content

 A spouse’s diagnosis of type 2 diabetes, for instance, could be perceived by an employer as an indicator of a shared lifestyle or genetic predisposition that might increase the employee’s long-term healthcare costs.

 By prohibiting incentives tied to a spouse’s health outcomes, the regulations effectively neutralize this risk.
 They render the spouse’s biological data invisible for the purpose of reward allocation.
-This legal structuring acknowledges a profound biological and social reality ∞ the health of a family unit is interconnected, but the legal and ethical responsibility for one’s must remain individual.
+This legal structuring acknowledges a profound biological and social reality ∞ the health of a family unit is interconnected, but the legal and ethical responsibility for one’s health data must remain individual.

 It prevents the employee from being placed in the untenable position of being held accountable for the metabolic or hormonal realities of their partner.